Aqualyd-Limited/sonarCal/docs/index.md

 ## Installation

-Sonarcal requires Python version 3.11.
+Sonarcal requires Python version 3.11 or higher.
 If you are unfamiliar with installing and running Python programs we recommend using `uv` (see [below](#using-uv)).

 Sonarcal is installed from the command line via: